 The second reason is if the student’s department requests that the English Language Center place a J-bar on a particular student.

 In order to remove a J-bar, international students must go through an English language skills screening, which is done by English Language Center faculty.
 This screening is done at Texas Global soon after international student check in.

-For Summer 2021, we will offer screenings by appointment May 27 - June 2; click here to schedule an appointment.
+For Spring 2022, we will offer screenings by appointment December 6 - 8 and January 10 - 14; click to schedule an appointment.
 All screenings will be conducted online via a secured platform.

 The screening consists of a 30-minute essay and a 15-minute oral interview.
 After the screening is done, the results are discussed with the students and they are informed whether there is a requirement for further coursework in English.
 If English classes are required, then information on those classes is provided to the students, and a copy of the course requirement is sent to the students' departments.

 Once the students have gone through the screening, the J-bar is removed or waived.
 If requirements for additional English coursework are not fulfilled, the J-bar appears again for the following semester.
 Coursework requirements must be fulfilled within the first year of graduate study.
 There is an $80 fee for re-screenings; students are limited to one re-screening.